The American Hockey League Board of Governors has approved a move of the Philadelphia Phantoms hockey team to the Glens Falls Civic Center.

 Hall said he often watched the Adirondack Red Wings when they were at the Civic Center.

-The Red Wings had four Calder Cup championship teams during the 1980s and 1990s when they were in the city.
+The Red Wings, farm team of the Detroit Red Wings, had four Calder Cup championship teams during the 1980s and 1990s when they were in Glens Falls.